 I look forward to spring every year.
 Not just because I am over winter before it even begins, but it’s the time of year that the honey bees arrive.
 We sit outside in the sun for hours relaxing, watching the bees go from clover to clover.
-Yes, I have an entire yard full of clovers..
+Yes, in the spring and summer, I have an entire yard full of clovers..

 Here in the United States, the bee population as well as other pollinators such as butterflies have declined over the years.
 Heavy usage of pesticides and climate change all affect habitat loss.
 There are many things we can do to help save the bees, but first let’s see why it is so important to protect the pollinators.